langchain-ai/langgraph/docs/docs/concepts/low_level.md

 When you use a checkpointer with a graph, you can interact with the state of that graph.
 This usually done when enabling different human-in-the-loop interaction patterns.
+Each time you run the graph, the checkpointer creates several checkpoints every time a node or set of nodes finishes running.
+The most recent checkpoint is the current state of the thread.
-When interacting with the checkpointer state, you must specify [thread identifiers](#threads)
+When interacting with the checkpointer state, you must specify a [thread identifier](#threads).

 Each checkpoint has two properties:

--**values**: This is the value of the state at this point in time.
+- **values**: This is the value of the state at this point in time.
--**next**: This is a tuple of the nodes to execute next in the graph.
+- **next**: This is a tuple of the nodes to execute next in the graph.

 ### Get state